Schedules of the Indian Constitution and Related Subjects

 Third Schedule: (Article- 75(4), 99, 124(6), 148(2), 164(3), 188 and 219)

-- forms of Oath and Affirmation of Union ministers, members of parliament, Comptroller and Auditor General of India, judges of Supreme court, members of the state legislature, Judges of High Court.
+- forms of Oath and Affirmation of Union ministers, members of parliament, the Comptroller and Auditor General of India, judges of the Supreme court, members of the state legislature, and Judges of the High Court.

 Fourth Schedule: (article- 4(1) and 80(2))

 - Allocation of seats of Rajya sabha to States and UTs.

 - Provisions of administrations and control of Scheduled areas and Scheduled Tribes

 Sixth Schedule: (Article- 244(2) and 275(1))